A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Big dogs with high energy levels—such as Great Danes, Mastiffs, or working breeds—often sit at the upper end of the price range.
 It’s common for 30-minute walks for large dogs to cost $40 to $50, especially if the walker needs to manage pulling or use specific harnesses or no-pull leads.
 Some services won’t accept larger dogs unless the owner provides approved equipment or a suitable lead.

 Reactive or aggressive dogs also usually fall into a premium bracket because they require a trained professional and must be walked alone.
-Special-handling sessions often range $50 to $90 for a 45-minute walk, reflecting the added risk, behavioural management, and slower pace.
+Special-handling sessions often range from $50 to $90 for a 45-minute walk, reflecting the added risk, behavioural management, and slower pace.
 Walkers may require a temperament assessment first or decline dogs with known bite histories for safety reasons.

 Walk environment